leidegre/parc/docs/DESIGN.md

 The design goals of parc are:

 - Simple
-- Disambiguous
+- Unambiguous
 - Fast

-parc has been built specifically for LL(1) context-free grammar.
-In other words, the lexer (and parser) that parc generates run in O(n) but require that the lexer (or parser) can transition to it's next state given the next character (or token) of the input stream.
+parc is built specifically for deterministic context-free grammars.
+In other words, parc must be able to determine the next state transition from the top symbol.

 > **Note:** It's my own general belief that ambiguous languages are of little practical use.
-Stretch goals for parc is of course to be able to handle any mainstream programming language but we will initially limit ourselves to these LL(1) context-free grammars and focus on DFA construction and fast run-time performance.
+The goal for parc is to be able to process any mainstream programming language but will initially focus on deterministic context-free grammars, DFA construction and pushdown automatons with fast O(n) run-time performance (to the extent possible).

+parc is an execution environment and as such its front-/backend is decoupled from each other.
+The parc frontend processes parc grammar and builds a deterministic finite automaton and pushdown automaton representation that can be used to perform lexical analysis and textual processing.
+The parc backend takes these concepts and processes text.
+Constructing a syntax tree.

-The parc backend is decoupled from it's frontend.
-By this we mean that the main parc program can interpret the grammar and execute any production for some text input.
-The result is a message pack (see http://msgpack.org/) dynamic syntax tree and it's why parc has support for projections (similar to [the now defunct project] Microsoft Oslo's' M language had).
+The result is a message pack (see http://msgpack.org/) object graph that can be used to add more deep semantic to text (such as syntax highlighting).

+tree and it's why parc has support for projections (similar to [the now defunct project] Microsoft Oslo's' M language had).
 The projections in the parc grammar control the syntax tree construction and the labes that the syntax tree is assigned.

-The parc frontend accept this dynamic syntax tree which is a complete rendition of the input.
-Through the use of syntax trivia (concept borrowed from the Microsoft Roslyn Compiler Infrastructure) the original input can always be reconstructed from the syntax tree (even if it is ill-formed).
+(concept borrowed from the Microsoft Roslyn Compiler Infrastructure) the original input can always be reconstructed from the syntax tree (even if it is ill-formed).

 ## Tokenization (lexical analysis)